 SavaDx is currently designed as an antibody-based detection system for altered filamin A (FLNA).
-Working with third parties, we are evaluating the exploratory use of mass spectrometry to detect FLNA, i.e., without the use of antibodies.
+Working with third parties, we are evaluating the use of mass spectrometry to detect FLNA, i.e., without the use of antibodies.
+These evaluations are on-going.